auth0/docs/articles/compliance/gdpr/features-aiding-compliance/protect-user-data.md

 The breached password detection shield helps you identity user credentials that might have been compromised in a public data breech.

 Auth0 tracks large security breaches that are happening on major third party sites.
-If one of your users' credentials were included in a public security breech, you can take action:
+If one of your users' credentials were included in a public security breech, you can take action and:

 - Send an email to the affected user
 - Send an email to dashboard owners immediately, and/or have a daily/weekly/monthly summary
-- Block login attempts for suspected user accounts using that username and password combination
+- Block login attempts for suspected user accounts using that username and password combination.
+This block remains in place until the user changes their password

-- This block remains in place until the user changes their password
+You can enable breached password detection and configure which actions you want to take using the Dashboard.

-You can enable breached password detection, and configure which actions you want to take, using the Dashboard.
 For more information and steps to follow, see [Breached Password Detection](/anomaly-detection#breached-password-detection).

 ## Harden your security with multifactor authentication

 With mutifactor authentication (MFA), you can add an additional layer of security to your applications.
 It is a method of verifying a user's identity by asking them to present more than one piece of identifying information.

-We support push notifications, SMS, one-time password authentication services, and custom providers.
+We support MFA using push notifications, SMS, one-time password authentication services, and custom providers.
 You can enable MFA for specific users or specific actions (for example, access screens with sensitive data).
 You can also define the conditions that will trigger additional authentication challenges, such as changes in geographic location or logins from unrecognized devices.

 To review all available options and their features, and get implementation details for the one that suits your needs, see [Multifactor Authentication in Auth0](/multifactor-authentication).